| 开发者 | sethsm |

 Yes, the SEO 44 metabox appears and functions correctly with both the block editor and the classic editor.
 The advanced schema detection for FAQs and How-Tos works best with the block editor but has a fallback for the classic editor.
 The SEO 44 Jump Links Block is a custom block for use in the block editor.

 SEO 44 helps your content look great when shared on social media platforms.
 You can enable the automatic generation of Open Graph (og:) tags, which Facebook, LinkedIn, and Pinterest use, and Twitter Card meta tags for when your content appears on X (formerly Twitter).
 This ensures your posts have the correct title, description, and preview image when shared.
+Use the plugin's Google Tag Manager Integration to facilitate additional connections with soclal media platforms.
+Use the Organization Schema settings to associate all of your social media profiles with your website.

 The featured image of any post or page will automatically be used as the primary og:image and twitter:image tag.
 If you need a site-wide default image for pages that don't have a featured image, you can set a Default Social Image on the plugin's "Social Media" settings tab.
 This image will be used as a fallback social media image when a featured image has not been set.

 SEO 44 creates a Person schema for the author of each article.
 To enhance this, it will automatically use the "Website" URL from the author's WordPress user profile to add url and @id attributes to the schema.
 This creates a powerful, machine-readable link between your content and its author, which helps search engines like Google build a stronger understanding of your site's authority and expertise (E-E-A-T).
+Read more about the Author Schema created by SEO 44.

 The plugin intelligently scans your content for patterns that match question-and-answer formats or step-by-step instructions (when this option is enabled).
 The plugin locates this content and automatically generates FAQPage or HowTo schema that presents this content within the JSON-LD.
 The benefit of this is that Google can use this structured data to display your content in special, highly visible formats in the search results.
 An FAQ page might appear as a rich snippet with expandable questions, while a How-To article can be featured in a step-by-step guide.
 Rich snippets make your search results stand out, which can significantly improve your click-through rate (CTR).
+Read more about the FAQPage and HowTo Schema created by SEO 44.

 You can!
 The XML sitemap is a code file meant for search engines, so browsers don't display images directly.
 To verify that your images are included, go to your sitemap (e.g., yourwebsite.com/sitemap.xml), right-click, and select "View Page Source."
 You will see the image URLs listed within tags for each relevant post or page.